How to Install Sitecore 9

 Install Solr 6.6.2

-For Sitecore 9.0.0 rev. 171002, I think better to use Solr 6.x version.
-I have tried to use the 7.x version of the Solr but running into some issue when trying to create a module on Solr.
+For Sitecore 9.0.0 rev. 171002, it's better to use the Solr 6.x version.
+I tried using the 7.x version of Solr but ran into some issues when trying to create a module on Solr.

 You can download Solr 6.6.2 from here.